Rick's Daily Tips

 That means after you’ve enabled Secure Sign-In on your machine you’ll be able to press that special key combination to access the Windows login screen, knowing without a doubt that it’s the real Windows login screen and not a fake one that was created by a hacker with the intentions of stealing your login credentials.

-If you’d like to enable Secure Sign-In on your Windows 10 machine, just follow the steps listed below:
+If you’d like to enable Secure Sign-In on your Windows 10 or 11 machine, just follow the steps listed below:

 1 – Press the Windows+R key combination to display a “Run” box.